Adrian-Chambers/pawfection-spa/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

-## Deployment

-This project is configured for easy deployment on Vercel:

-1. Push your changes to GitHub
-2. Connect your repository to Vercel
-3. Vercel will automatically build and deploy your application

-## Portfolio Context

-This is a fictional business created for portfolio purposes.
-The design, functionality, and content were created to demonstrate web development skills and is not associated with any real business.

 ## License

 This project is open source and available under the [MIT License](LICENSE).